 Keep your beloved dog or cat safe with pet ID tags.
-Deeply engraved to ensure that your vital information won't wear away, our high-quality tags come to you with free UK postage and next day delivery across the country.
+Deeply engraved to ensure that your vital information won't wear away, our high-quality tags come to you with a free split ring to attach your tag to the collar of your pet.
 If your pet is wearing one of these brass collar tags, you'll enjoy far more peace of mind.

 ID tags for dogs

 Having your dog by your side is a dream come true - and losing it could be an absolute nightmare.
 If the worst comes to the worst, then you'll want your faithful pooch returned home as quickly as possible.
 Dog tags are a tried and tested way to ensure that happens.

 Your dog may well be microchipped, but most members of the public don't have the know-how or the technology to scan your information.
 It's quicker and easier to slip a brass dog tag onto your pet's collar, with the relevant info to ensure that whoever finds your four-legged friend can help get it back to you.